anir-tubi/tubi-roku/docs/tubi_tv_smoke_test.md

 	- last watched episode is automatically chosen on detail page when resuming a series
 	- Resume button starts where left off
 	- Play button overrides the resume position, starts from beginning
-  - hiding history:
+- Hiding history:
-    - launch with empty queue, queue doesn't show
+	- launch with empty history, history doesn't show
-    - remove all items from queue removes category from grid
+	- remove all items from history removes category from grid
 	- negative: removing item that isn't the last doesn't remove category from grid
-    - add item to empty queue ads category to grid
+	- add item to empty history ads category to grid
 	- going from signed-out to signed-in doesn't show empty history
 	- going from signed-in to signed-out doesn't show history
 - Search
 	- search results show up
 	- search results are updated on each key entry